aynurakhmetov/resume_template/README.md

-My student projects in HTML, CSS and JavaScript
+# My student projects in HTML, CSS and JavaScript
+👩‍🔧Resume site